EDS203 Introduction to International Relations

 Course frequency: Annually

-Learning methods include lectures, discussions, group work, oral and written presentations, and consultations with academic advisor.
+Learning methods include lectures, discussions, group work, oral and written presentations, role play and consultations with academic advisor.

 Supervision during group work and collquiums.

 Office hours and procedures are established at the first class meeting.
-A course outline is handed out at the same time.
-Information about time and place of lectures and seminars is available in Time Edit on NMBU's website under course code (EDS203).
+A course outline is presented in Canvas prior to the start of the course.
+Information about time and place of lectures and seminars is available in Time Edit on NMBU's website under course code EDS203.

 Submit signed plagiarism declaration.